AdobeDocs/analytics.en/help/analyze/mobile-app/set-up-execs.md

 1. Have executive users sign into the app.

    The **[!UICONTROL Choose a company]** screen appears.
 This screen lists the login companies to which the executive user belongs.
-To help them get to the Scorecard:

 1. Have them tap the name of the login company or Experience Cloud Org that applies to the scorecard you shared.

    The Scorecard list then shows all scorecards that have been shared with the executive under that login company.

 1. Have them sort this list by **[!UICONTROL Most recently modified]**, if applicable.

 1. Have them tap the name of the Scorecard to view it.

     ![Choose a company](assets/accesscard.png)

->[!IMPORTANT]If the executive user logs in and sees a message saying that nothing has been shared: 1) The executive user may have selected the wrong Analytics instance, or 2) The scorecard may not have been shared with the executive user.
-Verify that the executive user can log into the right Adobe Analytics instance and that the scorecard has been shared.

 ### Explain scorecard UI